AlexGeControl/Full-Stacker--08-flask-social-blogging/README.md

 First, get the required JWT for Authorization header at [here](TBD)

 After that, all the APIs can be tested interactively inside [Swagger UI](https://flask-restplus.readthedocs.io/en/stable/swagger.html#swaggerui).
-Please interact with the APIs [here][TBD]
+Please interact with the APIs [here](TBD)

 ---

 ## Code Quality & Documentation

 ### Write Clear, Concise and Well Documented Code

+All the core functionalities follows recommended coding practices plus ample comment for understanding.

 ### Project Demonstrates Reliability and Testability